SuvarshaChennareddy/NEAT/README.md

 import  threading
 ....

-pop_size = ... //The population size of one generation
+pop_size = ... #The population size of one generation
-iteration_num = ... //The number of agents to be run at a time.
-This value is less than or equal to pop_num gen_num = ... num_inputs = ... //The number of inputs to the Neural Networks num_outputs = ... //The number of outputs of the Neural Networks cutoff = ... //The top (best) fraction of the organisms to take part in reproduction
+iteration_num = ... #The number of agents to be run at a time.
+This value is less than or equal to pop_num gen_num = ... #The number of generations num_inputs = ... #The number of inputs to the Neural Networks num_outputs = ... #The number of outputs of the Neural Networks cutoff = ... #The top (best) fraction of the organisms to take part in reproduction

 ....